How to Choose the Best Air Purifier | Research Guide

 What Is An Air Purifier?

-Air purifiers are electronic devices that remove particles (dust, hair, pollen, bacteria, etc.) that affect lungs, irritate airways, and worsen allergies.
+Air purifiers are appliances that remove particles (dust, hair, pollen, bacteria, etc.) that affect lungs, irritate airways, and worsen allergies.
 Air purifiers pass these particles through highly efficient air filters to improve air quality.
 These devices are often shaped like sophisticated portable fans and come in both domestic and industrial models.

 Benefits of air purifiers are often touted by health professionals who claim they significantly improve quality of life (especially when used to combat poor air quality or health issues) for those who live in areas with high air pollution or with sensitive respiratory systems.